rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 As will be explained, with these changes Cargo will always use `--extern` to pass dependencies, so rustc's sysroot lookup can and should be bypassed.
 This will prevent users using the sysroot from depending on more crates than their cargo file declares (implicitly or explicitly)..
 A `--no-resolve-sysroot` flag will be added for this purpose.
-Compilers that don't have sysroot binaries should except this flag and ignore it.
+Compilers that don't have sysroot binaries should accept this flag and ignore it.
 Note that even if this flag is passed, rustc should still pass the sysroot to the linker for the sake of `compiler-rt`.
 A `--no-link-sysroot` flag will be added to prevent that.